Graphical model for factorization and completion of relatively high rank tensors by sparse sampling: Analysis of specific models

 \subsubsection{mixed case: $p=2+3$}

 As we already pointed out in the previous sections (see also appendix~\ref{appendix-stability-parmagnet}), the $m=0$ solution is always stable for $p>2$ in the dense limit $c \gg 1$, which is problematic in the context of inference.
 As a way to circumvent this, we propose a mixed model in which two species of interactions ($p_1$ and $p_2$) are present.
 The total number of interactions, or measurements, is $N_\blacksquare=N_1+N_2$.
 The connectivity of each species is defined as $c_i=\alpha_i M$, then $N_i=\alpha_i M N / p_i$.
 The idea behind this is to contaminate a $p_2=3$ system with some fraction of $p_1=2$ measurements in order to have a first order transition in the magnetization and an instability of the paramagnetic solution at finite $\lambda$ at the same time.
+While this trick should be useful also in sparse $c=O(1)$ systems, it is even more useful in our dense systems because $m=0$ phase in $p>2$ systems cannot become spontaneously unstable contrary to sparse systems.

 The only modification to the pure $p$ case is that the summation over $\blacksquare$ in the interaction part of the free energy Eq.~\eqref{eq-F1-additive} can be split according to the two species $p_1$ and $p_2$.
 This produces the following equation of state